Attorneys and Staff

 Dyan K. Mitsuyama

-She also serves as a CAAP arbitrator and a VSM, and was the 2016 & 2019 Chairperson of the Hawaii State Bar Family Law Section.
-Dyan is a dedicated volunteer with the Volunteer Legal Services Hawaii and the Access to Justice program, as well as the Legal Aid Society of Hawaii and Kids First and various Family Court committees.
-She was the Chair of the 2015 Legal Aid Society fundraiser, A Taste of Justice, and continues to serve.
+Ms. Mitsuyama serves as a CAAP arbitrator and a VSM, and was the 2016 & 2019 Chairperson of the Hawaii State Bar Family Law Section.
+She is a dedicated volunteer with the Volunteer Legal Services Hawaii and the Access to Justice program, as well as the Legal Aid Society of Hawaii and Kids First and various Family Court committees.
+She is a past Chair of the Legal Aid Society fundraiser, A Taste of Justice, and continues to serve the organization.
 She is on the Board of the Hawaii Women's Legal Foundation and chaired committees for the 2022, 2023, 2024, and 2025 galas.
-For her commitment to these organizations and more, Dyan earned the Volunteer Legal Services Hawai'i Kahiau Award and has received pro bono and volunteer awards every year.
+For her commitment to these organizations and more, Ms. Mitsuyama earned the Volunteer Legal Services Hawai'i Kahiau Award and has received pro bono and volunteer awards every year.
 In addition to awards from various organizations, she received a Pro Bono Attorney award from the Hawaii State Bar Association for the past several years.
+She has been listed on Best Lawyers every year for the past five years.
 In the news: Star Advertiser's investigative series article as the attorney for a domestic violence victim obtaining an Order for Protection against an HPD officer http://www.staradvertiser.com/hawaii-news/hpd-insists-it-takes-domestic-violence-seriously-but-in-some-cases-its-actions-say-otherwise/#comment-180928

 Paralegals and Support Staff